 New Screens after redesigning them

-At the end of 2021 I went back and updated the designed based on what I know now.
+At the end of 2021 I went back and updated the designed based on what I know now, while still keeping the original layout of the app.